Nepal Ends a Golden Age of Trekking

 The new rules effectively outlaw what the Nepali government calls ‘Free Independent Trekkers’: those travelling solo, in pairs, or in small groups without a registered guide.
 Those who fell into the ‘FIT’ category accounted for about 27 per cent of Nepal’s 171,000 visitors in 2019, and it’s this group that the ban targets, hoping to turn them into guided-group trekkers before the year is out.

 It’s no secret that—to boost local employment and revenue, under the guise of increasing trekker safety—vested interests in Nepal’s trekking industry have been angling for guide-only trekking for years.
 No one disputes Nepal’s right to regulate its own hills, or to charge whatever it wants, but playing the ‘foreigner safety card’ has even faithful Himalayan stalwarts shaking their heads.
-Jamie McGuiness, Everest guidebook author and the owner of Nepal-based trekking company Project Himalaya, is adamant that the new rules care little about rekker safety.
+Jamie McGuiness, Everest guidebook author and the owner of Nepal-based trekking company Project Himalaya, is adamant that the new rules care little about trekker safety.
 “It’s certainly fair enough to charge tourists more,” he says, “but this whole process is absolutely only driven by corruption and self-interest.
 There’s no safety aspect to it.”

 Others agree.
 Creator of the Great Himalaya Trail, author and sustainability expert, Robin Boustead this year signed a Memorandum of Understanding with the masterminds of the new regulations—the Nepal Tourism Board (NTB) and the Trekking Agencies Association of Nepal (TAAN)—to co-promote sustainable mountain tourism.
 Yet even he laughs at the idea that guides will bring about increased trekker safety.